-The Federal Long Term Care Insurance Program (FLTCIP) is sponsored and regulated by the U.S. Office of Personnel Management (OPM) and supported by the strength and stability of John Hancock Life & Health Insurance.
+The Federal Long Term Care Insurance Program (FLTCIP) is sponsored and regulated by the U.S. Office of Personnel Management (OPM) and supported by the strength and stability of John Hancock Life & Health Insurance Company (John Hancock).
 The program was established in 2002 as a result of an act of Congress, the Long-Term Care Security Act of 2000 (Public Law 106-265).
-Since then the FLTCIP has helped members of the federal family take control of their future long term care needs.
+OPM has worked closely with John Hancock to ensure the insurance coverage under this program offers the kind of benefits and features that are most valuable to members of the federal family.

 Choice of care

-Friends & family
+Friends & family caregivers